Eighteen months ago I did something that my friends and family thought was a little kooky. I made homemade toothpaste.

 So I’ve added another flavor of homemade toothpaste to the bathroom: CINNAMON!

 But get this – the awesomeness of this new homemade toothpaste goes beyond the flavor alone (although it does taste really good!).
 The American Dental Association (ADA) states that the mouth is a window into the health of the body.
 Cinnamon Bark Vitality essential oil can support healthy digestion and help maintain a healthy immune system, while Clove Vitality essential oil promotes a healthy immune response!

-Homemade toothpaste that tastes great AND is healthy for your mouth?
+Homemade toothpaste that tastes great AND is supports your overall wellness?
 WIN!

 My homemade toothpaste recipes are clay-based because bentonite clay helps the body to get rid of toxins.
 Essentially, the clay is like a magnet, drawing harmful toxins and metals to itself, allowing your body to get rid of toxins easily.